jobiols/odoo-etl/source/index.rst

 Documentation of sphinx-pages GitHub Action
 ===========================================

-`Sphinx Pages`_ build html documentation by Sphinx, and push to GitHub Pages.
+`Sphinx Pages`_ build html documentation by Sphinx, and push to GitHub Pages..

 .. toctree::
    :maxdepth: 1